ZarahZmith/mapOutHate/README.md

 # Map Out Hate

-The purpose of this project is to create a data set for instances of micr-aggresions and discrimination.
+The purpose of this project is to create a data set for instances of micro-aggresions and discrimination.